 Sitting on the small stools found in any doorway, alleyway or street corner in Hanoi, we shared our birth years – a common conversation in Vietnam where the year of birth is used for fortune-telling, personality assessing and – most importantly – for determining which pronoun to use in conversation, since the pronouns change based on the age of the speaker and the listener.

 Our guide, Moon, nearly fell off of her stool when I told her my birth year of 1980.
-Luckily, she wouldn’t have had very far to fall as the stools really are low to the ground – a fact that made my dad’s knees creak.
+I appreciate the kind dramatics, but, luckily, she wouldn’t have had very far to fall as the stools really are low to the ground – a fact that made my dad’s knees creak.
 (He was convinced that the stools got smaller as the night went on, but I think we just got heavier as we ate!)

 Speaking of luck, Moon informed my dad and me that it is considered good fortune when a father and daughter are both born in the same animal year.
 My dad and I were both born in the year of the monkey, which Moon says is not only good luck but also means that we will be well-traveled.

 This conversation all took place over glass noodles that are made from dried vegetables and, once cooked, placed on top of soy sauce, creating a salty base for the chicken, sprouts, fried onion, and cilantro that are all mixed together and smothered with the juice of a fresh kumquat.
 Delicious!

 Moon told us that we would be having cake next and my dad brightened.
 “Dessert,” he exclaimed!
 But that’s not the kind of cake that Moon had in mind as she darted into another unexpected door that unfolded into a surprise restaurant.

 We also had shrimp cake, spring rolls, and leafy vegetables – all of which we dipped into a bowl of fresh papayas soaking in fish oil before stuffing the cakes into our mouths.